Understand your company's position and learn more about the options available

 Should the company be eligible for strike off and no objections be received, the company will be removed from the register held at Companies House and it will cease to exist as a legal entity.
 In some instances, companies can be restored to the register at a later date following its closure.
 This is most commonly done when a creditor applies to the court to reinstate the company to the register so that outstanding debt can be recovered.

 If you want to close down your company and are unsure as to the best way of doing this, Real Business Rescue can help.
-Our team of insolvency experts can talk you through all the available options, and suggest the next best step for you and your business.
+Our team of insolvency experts can provide initial insolvency advice, talk you through all the available options, and suggest the next best step for you and your business.
 Call our expert advisers today to arrange a free no-obligation consultation.
-With over 100 offices located up and down the country, you are never far from expert help and advice.
+With over 100 offices located up and down the nation, you are never far from expert help and advice.

 Still unsure whether liquidation is right for your company?
 Don't worry, the experts at Real Business Rescue are here to help.
 Our licensed insolvency practitioners will take the time to understand the problems your company is facing before recommending the best course of action going forward based on your own unique circumstances.